Hello, my name is Heidi, and my goal is to help people write the best thank you note messages possible.

-I recommend using blank cards that only have Thanks, Thank You, (or a picture of your choosing) on the front of the card.
+I recommend using blank cards that only have Thanks, Thank You, (or a picture or artwork of your choosing) on the front of the card.
 Then you can write your own personal message.

 But the pre-printed cards are better than not sending a card at all.
 And you can still write a little note in them, instead of just signing your name.
 Ideally, you want to mention what you are thanking the person for.